What Is Phishing Email Scams and How to Avoid Them

 What are the phishing techniques?

-Now, let’s now take a closer look at the ten most widespread phishing techniques:
+Now, let’s now take a closer look at the ten most widespread types of phishing:

 Spear phishing targets people with access to important corporate information.
 For example, such email scams might appear to come from one of your work peers or superiors who need access to certain data.
 Unlike phishing, which aims at broad audiences, spear phishing focuses on a particular type of target.